 EVAAS provides two types of information, value-added (or growth) data on cohorts of students and student-level projection data.

-The projection data uses the data already analyzed to help schools look to the future by answering questions such as: What is the likelihood that a student will be proficient on a future EOG, EOC, or college readiness exam?
+The projection data uses the information already analyzed to help schools look to the future by answering questions such as: What is the likelihood that a student will be proficient on a future EOG, EOC, or college readiness exam?
 This data can be used for student intervention and resource allocation.

 EVAAS is available for the following test areas:

-- English language arts and math in grades four through eight
+- Math in grades four through eight

 - Science in grades five and eight